Scholarships Home - Firbank Grammar School Skip to main content

 The Cox Family Scholarship

 *At either Brighton or Sandringham Junior Campuses.
-Please note that 2025 Scholarships at our Sandringham campus are available only to current boys or girls and new girls.
-Regretfully, we do not currently have any vacancies for new boys at our Sandringham Campus in the year levels that we are offing scholarships.
+Regretfully, we do not currently have any vacancies for new boys at our Sandringham Campus in the year levels that we are offering scholarships.

-*Girls’ scholarships are offered until the end of Year 12 whereas boys’ scholarships are offered to the end of Year 6.
+*Girls’ scholarships are offered until the end of Year 12, whereas boys’ scholarships are offered until the end of Year 6.

 For more information on the types of scholarships available and the selection criteria for each type, please refer to the Frequently Asked Questions below.